nickneos/nickneos.github.io/_posts/2020-09-14-migrating-home-assistant.md

 recorder:
   db_url: 'mysql://ha_user:my_strong_password@<IP_ADDRESS>:3306/homeassistant?charset=utf8'
 ```
 Restart Home Assistant, and it should now be using MariaDB SQL backend for its database.
+Keep an eye on Home Assitant logs (eg. via `tail -f ~/docker/homeassistant/config/home-assistant.log`) in case any errors about connecting to MariaDB come up.

 ## Updating HA and other containers